str4d/txi2p/README.md

 * `tunnelNick` (optional) - The tunnel nickname to use.
 If a tunnel with this nickname already exists, it will be used.
 The default is an auto-generated nickname.
-* `inhost` - The host that the tunnel created by BOB will listen on.
+* `inhost` (optional) - The host that the tunnel created by BOB will listen on.
   Defaults to `localhost`.
-* `inport` - The port that the tunnel created by BOB will listen on.
+* `inport` (optional) - The port that the tunnel created by BOB will listen on.
   Defaults to a port over 9000.

 `BOBI2PServerEndpoint` parameters: